 Drilling and Threading Conkers

-Before they can start playing, the conkers must be threaded onto a piece of string or something like a shoelace (about 25cm – 30cm long).
+Before they can start playing conkers, their horse chestnuts must be threaded onto a piece of string or something like a shoelace (about 25cm – 30cm long).
 You can use a metal skewer or a small, sharp screwdriver to make the hole – a conker shell is fairly thin and pierces relatively easily.

 This year I treated us to a great set of kids’ conker drills, which came with a mushroom-shaped nutcracker to hold the conker securely while you make the hole.

 - Corvus “Kids at Work” Nutcracker/Chestnut Holder

 - Corvus “Kids at Work” Wood and Chestnuts Drill (3-Pieces)